jdorri/BART-news-summaries/readme.md

 ### First time usage

-To generate the article summaries, we use BART( BART-large-CNN), a pre-trained language model with summarisation capabilities.
+To generate the article summaries, we use BART (BART-large-CNN), a pre-trained language model with summarisation capabilities.
 The first time the code is run, BART will automatically be downloaded, which may take some time.

 ## Warning

 It is possible to use BART for inference on a CPU.
 (Currently, the code is written to work on a CPU and not a GPU).
-However, because of the size of the BART model, we recommend using a powerful CPU when using using this prototype.
+However, because of the size of the BART model, we recommend using a powerful CPU when using this prototype.

 Also, Transformers will raise a warning about using the model without further fine tuning - this is fine to ignore.

 ## Screenshot

+Here is a screenshot:

 ![Our Sreamlit news app](screenshots/screenshot_1.png)